nixphp/framework/docs/pages/best_practices.md

 # Best Practices

-PHPico gives you a lot of flexibility and freedom.
+NixPHP gives you a lot of flexibility and freedom.
 Following a few simple best practices can help keep your project clean, scalable, and maintainable.

 ---